UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-19.md

 During their stops to rest, Ellis photographed trees and plants using the calotype process, developing his negatives at night.
 Arriving at Foule Point, he spent the evening secretly meeting with local Christians who asked questions about religious belief and practice in England.
 Reflecting on the meeting, he noted ‘the deep and peculiar sympathy which we all seemed to feel’:

-We were inhabitants of different hemispheres, and belonged to communities widely separated from each other by their relative civilisation and social position; yet we met and conferred together with a degree of confidence, satisfaction, and even enjoyments, as entire and sincere as if we have been long united in the closest human fellowship; and we felt, that we cherished aspirations as identical as if we were ultimately to be gathered into one common home.[^⁠63]
+> We were inhabitants of different hemispheres, and belonged to communities widely separated from each other by their relative civilisation and social position; yet we met and conferred together with a degree of confidence, satisfaction, and even enjoyments, as entire and sincere as if we have been long united in the closest human fellowship; and we felt, that we cherished aspirations as identical as if we were ultimately to be gathered into one common home.[^⁠63]

 Although Ellis was able to consider the racial identities and origins of his Malagasy friends, as well as to entertain fairly dubious phrenological theories concerning the shape of their heads, this did not prevent him from also ‘brothering’ them – asserting the essential similarity of human sympathies on which missionary activity was ultimately predicated.

 Indeed, he went on to suggest that ’sympathy so entire and uniform under all the diversities of external condition… can spring from only one source’, divine influence, arguing that in time ‘the estranged and separated members of the human family’ would ultimately be united ‘in one hallowed bond of brotherhood and peace’.[^⁠64]

-Although asked for a portrait by the Governor of Foule Point, his proved impossible due to heavy rain.
-Returning to Tamatave, Ellis left Madagascar on 14 September 1854_._ According to his own account, his cabin was so filled with boxes, baskets and bales of orchids that there was only enough room left for him to climb directly into the berth.
+Although asked for a portrait by the Governor of Foule Point, this proved impossible due to heavy rain.
+Returning to Tamatave, Ellis left Madagascar on 14 September 1854.
+According to his own account, his cabin was so filled with boxes, baskets and bales of orchids that there was only enough room left for him to climb directly into the berth.
 On 20 December, he left Mauritius for the Cape, where he spent five months visiting LMS missions on behalf of the Directors.[^⁠65]

 Stopping at Salt Pans Drift in the Great Karoo in March 1855, on his way to Cradock (Nxuba), Ellis stayed with the Trollip family, descendants of English settlers to South Africa who arrived in 1820.
 In their house he found a ‘well-filled bookcase’ including _The Women of England_, ‘alongside several other equally familiar volumes by the same writer, which I had little expected to meet with in this remote part of Africa’.
 The writer, Sarah Stickney, was in fact William Ellis’s wife, the two having married in 1837 following the death of Ellis’ first wife, Mary Mercy Moor, in 1835.[^⁠66]